dishant21001/Frontend/README.txt

 2. **Run the Application:**
 - Open the `index.html` file in a web browser to access the homepage UI.
+- If running in VS Code, download the extension "Live Server" for easy access to the web application.

 3. **Navigation:**
 - From the homepage (`index.html`), you can navigate to other pages using the following links: